lucasjoliveau/doc/fr/applications/productivity/voip/axivox/axivox_config.md

-# VoIP services in Odoo with Axivox
+# VoIP services in Konvergo ERP with Axivox

 ## Introduction

-Odoo VoIP (Voice over Internet Protocol) can be set up to work together with [Axivox](https://www.axivox.com/).
+Konvergo ERP VoIP (Voice over Internet Protocol) can be set up to work together with [Axivox](https://www.axivox.com/).
 In that case, an Asterisk server is **not** necessary, as the infrastructure is hosted and managed by Axivox.